-Do you know that What Size Backpack for Travelling are the best?
+Do you know that What Size Backpack for Travelling is the best?
 If you don’t know then we will tell you that what the best size traveling backpack is.
 Backpack sizes are confusing.
 I get it.
 There seems to be an endless array of options and volumes measured in liters, no less.
 Plus, backpacks come with so many different styles, attachments, zippers and damn pockets just don’t always make sense.
 What is the difference between backpack sizes?
 Which one is best for me?
 Is there a difference between travel backpacks and the ones I might take on a weekend camping trip?

 Whether you are planning your first backpacking trip or replacing luggage for a more convenient travel backpack, understanding different backpack sizes and volumes can seem daunting at first.
 But it doesn’t have to be.